Physician Assistant M.S. How to apply

 Cohorts begin early Summer | Program length 27 months | Credits 116 | Format In-person, full time

-You have been preparing for this moment, and we are excited that you're interested in applying to Northwestern College's faith-integrated M.S. in Physician Assistant Studies program.
-Applicants for NWC's PA program can complete the following steps to be eligible for admission.
+You have been preparing for this moment, and we are excited you're interested in applying to Northwestern College's faith-integrated M.S. in Physician Assistant Studies program in Iowa.

 If your ability to meet admission criteria has been or may be impacted by the COVID-19 crisis, particularly related to pass/fail grades and official transcript submission, please contact our enrollment counselor to learn about your options.